-Writers in a private online group were recently posting stories about their bad experiences with editors.
+Writers in a private online group were recently posting stories about their bad experiences with editors and feeling disconnected from the one professional they rely on to care the most.

-Several self-published fiction writers on the thread were surprised by the volume of edits they received.
+Several self-published fiction writers on the thread were surprised by the volume of edits they received from their editors.
 One freelancer was appalled that her magazine editor changed the tone of her article, which altered her message.
 A handful of educational writers were offended that their in-house editors rewrote their submissions, using them as rough drafts rather than publishable material.

 These are posts from and about professionals who communicate for a living.